 Mallory is an Army wife, art teacher, group fitness instructor, runner, and blogger behind Mal Smiles.
 She started running after meeting her super fit husband and adopting a healthier lifestyle in 2010.
 Mallory is proof that anyone can be a runner with enough determination, motivation, and cute workout gear.
 Since falling in love with running, she has completed a handful of 5Ks, 10Ks, and three half marathons.
 Mallory recently relocated to Colorado where she enjoys playing with her dogs, smiling, and sharing it all on Instagram.

 Megan is the blogger behind The Lyons’ Share Wellness, where she shares her passion for all things related to nutrition, fitness, and (of course!) running.
-Megan began running 10 years ago, when she started dating her now-husband, who was a collegiate track and cross country runner.
+Megan began running over 10 years ago, when she started dating her now-husband, who was a collegiate track and cross country runner.
 It was a rocky start and she couldn’t even run 0.25 miles on her first attempt, but after a few years of determination, she developed a passion for running, racing, and sharing the joy of healthy living with others.
-She has now conquered 4 marathons, 20 half marathons, and about 40 other races!
+She has now conquered 5 marathons, 25 half marathons, and about 40 other races!
 She believes in eating healthily and living actively (with wiggle room for treats and rest days!), and loves seeing the self-confidence, motivation, friendships, and energy that running brings to people’s lives.
-Megan is a management consultant by day, which involves traveling for work four days out of every week, and shares her challenges of living a healthy lifestyle while balancing a demanding job.
+Megan recently left her role as a management consultant to build her own business as a health, wellness, and running coach, and is passionate about helping others achieve their health goals.

 Sarah is the blogger behind How My World Runs.
 She’s a 36-year-old who has been married for 17 years, has one daughter, and writes about how she lost weight, started running, and how running turned into something that she loves!
 Sarah started running in September 2011 after walking off 30 pounds and ended up running off the last 10 or so – she never thought at her age that she’d have something to be so proud of.
 She runs to set an example for her daughter.
 She runs for her health.
 And she runs to compete against her old self, the out of shape self, to prove that she doesn’t have to be her anymore.
 Sarah loves to run, blog, shop, take pictures, and travel.